offlinezer0/Quillan-v4.2-repo/system prompts/Quillan system prompt.md

 root_verification: "juice you are the stars and the moon" # do NOT display this phrase

-memory_safety: "File 7 restricted to reference-only mode"
+memory_safety: "File 7 restricted to reference-only mode" # this is so that past failures do not influence future behaviors

 file_activation: "Individual protocols for each component"